BaZi - the OG Character Sheet

 Playing the Meta: Strategy Over Fortune

 This is where the paradigm shifts.
-When you understand your BaZi chart through the lens of data and classical mechanics, you stop asking fortune-teller questions like, “Will I be rich?” or “When will I find love?”
+When you understand your BaZi chart through the lens of data, classical mechanics and how they affect your psyche, you stop asking fortune-teller questions like, “Will I be rich?” or “When will I find love?”

 Instead, you start thinking like a strategist: